 Researchers continue to work on developing sterile varieties of other popular landscape shrubs, including Japanese barberry (Berberis thunbergii) and butterfly bush (Buddleia), both of which pose similar invasive threats.
 Combined sales of these shrubs are in the tens of millions of dollars each year, so the availability of non-invasive varieties will be a win-win-win situation for environmentalists, the horticulture industry and gardeners.

-In an effort to slow the spread of invasive plants in our region, Gardener's Supply does not sell plants on the invasive "watch list" at its garden centers in Vermont.
+In an effort to slow the spread of invasive plants in our region, Gardener's Supply does not sell plants on the invasive "watch list" at its garden centers.
 The list includes plants that are not on the quarantine list (making them illegal to sell or purchase) but that have invasive potential, including burning bush and Japanese barberry.